projectM-visualizer/projectm-eval/docs/Expression-Syntax.md

 ### Operator Precedence

-Operator precedence is defined in a similar way as in C, with the expection of the `^` operator, which has a different meaning in Milkdrop presets (pow() instead of binary XOR).
+Operator precedence is defined in a similar way as in C, except the `^` operator, which has a different meaning in Milkdrop presets (pow() instead of binary XOR).

 See the [C precedence table on cppreference.com](https://en.cppreference.com/w/c/language/operator_precedence) for